Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict: UNESCO

-The United Nations Educational, Scientific and Cultural Organization (UNESCO), a legally independent specialized agency of the United Nations based in Paris, and is the most important international institution in the field of dissemination and implementation of the protection of cultural property in armed conflicts.
-It acts as depositary of the Hague Convention of 1954 and its two Protocols and administers the "International Register of Cultural Property under Special Protection".
+The United Nations Educational, Scientific and Cultural Organization (UNESCO) is a legally independent specialized agency of the United Nations based in Paris, working in the field of dissemination and implementation of the protection of cultural property in armed conflicts.
+It acts as depositary of the Hague Convention of 1954 and its two Protocols and administers the International Register of Cultural Property under Special Protection.